-- b) may accept the Merchant's refusal to make that chargeback only if the refusal is made in a way allowed under the relevant Card Scheme rules. - 158.
+- have been incorrectly charged and you have not contributed to the loss; or - b) may accept the Merchant's refusal to make that chargeback only if the refusal is made in a way allowed under the relevant Card Scheme rules. - 158.
 You have the rights under the above paragraph even if the payment was debited from your credit card or debit card account and was part of a recurring payment arrangement you have with that Merchant. - 159.
-You may have rights to dispute an Unauthorised Transaction under the ePayments Code (see asic. gov.au/regulatory-resources/financial-services/ epayments-code) or as contained in your Terms and Conditions. - 160.
+You may have rights to dispute an Unauthorised Transaction under the ePayments Code (see asic.gov.au/regulatory-resources/financial-services/epayments-code) or as contained in your Terms and Conditions. - 160.
 We will make general information about disputed transactions available to you and notify you of the availability of this information at least once every 12 months.